rk-saurabh/INTELLISORT/README.md

 ### Conveyor Motor

-The conveyor transports products through the sorting process.
+The conveyor transports products through the sorting and counting process.

 ### Product Detection